A Pilot Clinical Study of Hair Grafting in Chronic Leg Ulcers

 TLDR Hair follicle grafting can help heal chronic leg ulcers.

-This pilot clinical study evaluated the feasibility and healing potential of autologous scalp follicular grafts in chronic leg ulcers.
-It involved 10 patients with ulcers averaging 36.8 cm² in size and lasting 10.5 years.
-Each ulcer had a 2 × 2 cm experimental square receiving 20 hair grafts and a control square without grafts.
-At 18 weeks, the experimental squares showed a 27.1% reduction in ulcer area compared to 6.5% in control squares, with significant improvements in epithelialization, neovascularization, and dermal reorganization.
-The study concluded that hair follicle grafting is a promising outpatient treatment for nonhealing chronic leg ulcers.
+This pilot clinical study investigated the feasibility and healing potential of autologous scalp follicular grafts in treating chronic leg ulcers.
+The study included 10 patients with ulcers averaging 36.8 cm² in size and lasting 10.5 years.
+Each ulcer had a 2×2 cm "experimental" square that received 20 hair grafts and a control square that did not.
+After 18 weeks, the experimental squares showed a 27.1% reduction in ulcer area compared to a 6.5% reduction in the control squares, with significant improvements in epithelialization, neovascularization, and dermal reorganization.
+The study concluded that hair follicle grafting is a safe and promising outpatient treatment for nonhealing chronic leg ulcers.

 Discuss this study in the Community →